NXT: New Year's Evil (2022): Preliminary matches

 The television special began with NXT Cruiserweight Champion Roderick Strong (accompanied by Hachiman and Malcolm Bivens) taking on NXT North American Champion Carmelo Hayes (accompanied by Trick Williams) to unify both titles.
 The two began with chain wrestling, which was dominated by Hayes.
-In the climax, Strong prevented a diving leg drop attempt and went for a superplex, but Hayes countered into a cutter on Strong, who got the worst of the impact.
+In the climax, after more back-and-forth action, Strong prevented a diving leg drop attempt and went for a superplex, but Hayes countered into a cutter on Strong, who got the worst of the impact.
 Hayes then performed a diving leg drop on Strong to win the match and unify the titles.
 The NXT Cruiserweight Championship was immediately retired, with Hayes being recognized as the final NXT Cruiserweight Champion and going forward as the North American Champion.

 Following this, the 2022 Men's and Women's Dusty Rhodes Tag Team Classic tournaments were announced, with the women's tournament beginning in February and the men's tournament beginning in two weeks.

 After that, AJ Styles made his advertised appearance.
 Styles talked about his championship wins, but also having a few regrets.
 He mentioned his WWE debut at the 2016 Royal Rumble, but never went through NXT.
 Styles stated that NXT had something special, which was the passion of the fans and wrestlers.
 Styles talked about Grayson Waller being bigger and better than this place when Waller interrupted.
 Waller talked about Styles' loss to Omos the previous night on Raw, stating that Styles lost that night because he was thinking about Waller.
 Styles then stated that he was not 100% ready for a fight.
 Waller then teased a fight, but preferred that they have a match as the main event of the following episode of NXT.
 Afterwards, Styles and Waller brawled, with Styles getting the upper hand after performing a Pele Kick.
 Styles attempted a Phenomenal Forearm, but Waller backed away to end the segment.

 Next, a backstage segment took place where Amari Miller talked with Kacy Catanzaro and Kayden Carter.
 Catanzaro and Carter talked about winning the Women's Dusty Rhodes Tag Team Classic tournament before Indi Hartwell and Persia Pirotta interrupted, challenging them and Miller to a match for the following episode of NXT.
 Tiffany Stratton passed up the offer of being Hartwell and Pirotta's partner, that spot being filled by Wendy Choo.